16 Mar Lip Anatomy and Augmentation

 Lip Anatomy and Lip Augmentation options

-Fuller, more defined lips can be achieved through non-surgical methods like dermal fillers.
-Though seemingly straightforward, it is important that your injector has a wealth of experience in this field, and is well versed on the anatomical landmarks that make up the lips.
-The importance of technique cannot be stressed highly enough.
-A natural finish can only be attained if the entirety of the face is taken into account.
+Fuller, more defined lips can be achieve using both surgical and non-surgical methods.
+Though seemingly straightforward, it is important that your medical practitioner has a wealth of experience in this field and is well versed on the anatomy that make up the lips.

 Take our quiz, and find out if you are you ready for surgery?